 So you may be wondering how was my ice cream unstrained?

 It adds a little texture, which can be good or bad, depending on your preferences.

 Either way, whole leaves or ground, this is a refreshing ice cream that’s not overly sweet.

 I use the same ratio of sugar to cream milk as I do in my other ice cream recipes.

-So if you’ve made one before, you’ll have an idea on how sweet I like my ice cream (not that sweet!!)
+If you’ve made one before, you’ll have an idea on how sweet I like my ice cream which not that sweet!

 The good thing with making ice cream is that you can always taste it before you churn.